MsChif: Singles competition (2005–present)

 As the Shimmer season closed, MsChif defended her belt in promotions outside of Shimmer.
 At ROH's Rising Above in November (aired January 2009), she kept Del Rey from regaining the title.
 In Full Impact Pro's October event, Fallout, Rain unsuccessfully challenged her for the belt.
 Then Mercedes Martinez, who was undefeated in Full Impact Pro claimed a second title shot, having already been dispatched by MsChif at Shimmer's Volume 20. but at February 2009's Battle of the Belts MsChif proved her dominance once again.
 In 2009, ROH premiered a weekly television show Ring of Honor Wrestling on HDNet and MsChif made her debut on the eighth episode as part of The Age of the Fall, which she had joined the previous June, and teamed with their leader Jimmy Jacobs in a losing effort to the team of Daizee Haze and former Fall member Delirious.
-She, however, won a three way match, opposite Del Rey, by pinning Haze.
+She, however, won a three-way match, opposite Del Rey, by pinning Haze.
 On November 8, 2009, at the tapings Shimmer's Volume 28 MsChif successfully defended her title in an elimination three-way match against Amazing Kong and LuFisto and in the process gave Kong her first pinfall loss in the company.

 On April 11, 2010, at Volume 31, MsChif defended the Shimmer Championship against Australian wrestler Madison Eagles.
 In an upset victory, Eagles pinned the champion, ending MsChif's reign just shy of two years after 14 successful defenses.

+Also MsChif being a female of ROH made her a Women of Honor.